covcom/304CEM/02 Objects and Functions/README.md

 3. Create an optional parameter in the constructor called `airMiles` with a default value of `0`
 4. Create a method called `addAirMiles()`, this should take an integer and add this to the current miles.
 5. Create a getter that returns the current number of air miles.

+# Extension Activity

+You should be already thinking of the theme of your assignment.
+Once you have an idea, createe the following based on this:

+1. An extended function object.
+2. An ECMA6Script Class using inheritance.